This post is all about weight percentile calculation and BMI percentile

 The BMI percentile thresholds for children and the BMI value thresholds for adults1, are based on Chronological Age.
 But what if a child is taller than average?
 Think about it.

-A tall child could easily be mis-labelled as obese, even on the Body Description given by my own BMI calculator, or on any other BMI calculator or chart based on the CDC thresholds.
+A tall child could easily be mislabelled as obese, even by my own BMI calculator, or on any other calculator or chart based on the CDC thresholds.

-If I haven’t confused you yet, I’m about to… There’s another reason why the BMI-derived Body Description and the Weight Percentile, can seem to disagree.
-They are based on different datasets from different years.
+If I haven’t confused you yet, I’m about to… There is another reason why the BMI-derived Body Description and the Weight Percentile appear to disagree.

-You should think of the CDC’s BMI thresholds as idealized criteria from the 1970s – before America started to get really fat, whereas the Weight Percentile calculation lets you compare yourself to current people.
+Hence, you can almost think of the CDC’s BMI thresholds as idealized criteria from the 1970’s – before America started to get really fat.
+Conversely, the Weight Percentile calculation allows you to compare yourself to the present population.

 - Body Mass Index evaluation Criteria